The Wonder Years (band): Sister Cities (2018–2020)

 In January 2018, fans began receiving untitled 7-inch vinyl records in the post which held a song on one side, and a spoken word poem on the other.
 After searching on "Shazam" for further information, they discovered the name of the song, along with the title, artwork, and tentative track listing for the band's sixth album, Sister Cities.

 A few days later, the band officially announced and confirmed this to be the title of their new album along with the release date of April 6, 2018.
 The music video for the first single and title track for the new album, "Sister Cities", was released on February 8, 2018.
 On March 9, 2018, the band uploaded a visuals video for the single "Pyramids of Salt".
+In 2019 the band launched The Sun Drenched Pavement Society, in which fans would receive a randomized merch item every month.
+After a year the program shut down.
+In an interview with Valentino Petrarca from The Aquarian, Dan Campbell stated the Sun Drenched Pavement Society would never return.

-The Upsides anniversary and The Hum Goes on Forever (2020–present)
+The Upsides anniversary (2020)

 On October 23, 2020, the single "Brakeless" was released on the 10th anniversary of their album The Upsides, revisiting older, pop-punk tones.
 The song was released upon the success of the band's get out the vote challenge to register 1000 voters by October 20.

+The Hum Goes on Forever (2022)

 On April 21, 2022, the band released "Oldest Daughter", their first new material since the release of Sister Cities.
 After the release of their second single, "Summer Clothes", they confirmed their seventh studio album, The Hum Goes on Forever, which was released on September 22, 2022.
-This album consists of twelve songs, giving the listener insight and telling the story of what lead singer, Dan Campbell, experienced and went through during the Covid-19 pandemic.
+This album consists of twelve songs, giving the listener insight and telling the story of what lead singer, Dan Campbell, experienced and went through during the COVID-19 pandemic.